Interaction Graphs: Additives: Denotational Semantics

 \begin{theorem} The category \catmll is a $\ast$-autonomous category.
 More precisely, (\catmll,$\bar{\otimes}$,$\cond{1}_{\emptyset}$) is symmetric monoidal closed and the object $\cond{\bot}_{\emptyset}=\cond{1}_{\emptyset}^{\pol}$ is dualizing. \end{theorem}

-\begin{proof} A proof of this result for directed weighted graphs can be found in our earlier paper \cite{seiller11}.
-The proof in this case (sliced graphs) is a strightforward adaptation of it. \end{proof}
+\begin{proof} A proof of this result for directed weighted graphs can be found in our earlier paper \cite{seiller-goim}.
+The proof in this case (sliced graphs) is a straightforward adaptation of it. \end{proof}